-To adjust the view in relation to a reference area or object, use the leveling guide in combination with the digital roll slider in the camera.
+To adjust the view in relation to a reference area or object, use the leveling guide in combination with a mechanical adjustment of the camera.

-- 1. Go to Settings > System > Orientation and click - 2.
-Adjust the camera by using Digital roll until the position of the reference area or object, is aligned with the leveling guide.
+2. Adjust the camera mechanically until the position of the reference area or object, is aligned with the leveling guide.